 Arranging for dental care can sometimes be quite involved.
 In order to help you navigate this process, we've compiled some of the questions our patients most frequently ask us.
-If you cannot find the answer to your inquiry here, please contact us.

 Patient care is paramount at LLU School of Dentistry Student Clinics.
 To determine if a case can be properly handled by one of our student dentists, the patient’s first appointment will be with a dental faculty dentist and a student dentist.
 This initial assessment will focus on obtaining a medical and dental history, radiographs (x-rays), and photographs, to determine your dental needs.
-There is a $21.00 charge for this examination.

 Not all patients are eligible for dental treatment at our pre-doctoral student clinic.
 If treatment needs exceed the ability of our student dentists, a faculty instructor will refer you to one of our graduate student or faculty clinics.